3 Benefits of Oyster Shells for Chickens

 2.)
 It Helps Hens Stay Strong and Healthy

 3.)
-Helps With Continued Egg Production
+Oyster Shells Help With Continued Egg Production

 If you’ve noticed that your hens are not laying there are a few reasons why, such as she may be molting, she may be too young still or getting too old, or she needs additional calcium.